 |Possess Stolen Property||Possession of stolen or unlawfully obtained property, or property reasonably suspected of having been stolen or unlawfully obtained.|

 |Receiving Stolen Property||Knowingly receiving, handling or dealing with property obtained by means of an act constituting an indictable offence.|

-Recorded offences excludes offences against public order, such as disorderly conduct and offences against the Firearms Act 1973, Liquor Licensing Act 1988 and a number of other offences against the statute laws of this State and the Commonwealth.
+Recorded offences exclude offences against public order, such as disorderly conduct, and offences against the Firearms Act 1973, Liquor Licensing Act 1988, and a number of other offences against the statute laws of this State and the Commonwealth.